-This statistic highlights CenturyLink’s (Lumen Technologies) Revenue Breakdown starting from Q1 of 2018 to the latest quarter of 2021.
+This statistic highlights CenturyLink’s (Lumen Technologies) Revenue Breakdown, reported on a quarterly basis from 2018 onwards.

 CenturyLink is an integrated communications company that provides communications services like voice, local and long-distance, network access, private line during special access, broadband, data, managed hosting including cloud hosting, wireless and video service.
 CenturyLink operates under two operating segments: